-Are you interested in the role of law in international affairs, and the way States use law to cooperate in the shared exploitation of the oceans?
-Do you want to know more about the international disputes regarding the South China Sea?
-This two-week course looks at the theory and practice of international law, before zooming in on issues pertaining particularly to the law of the sea.
+Are you interested in the role of law in international affairs, and in particular in the way States make use of the law to cooperate in the shared exploitation of the oceans?
+This intensive and interactive, two-week course focuses first on the theory and practice of international law in a general sense, before we zoom in during the second week on issues pertaining particularly to the law of the sea.
 Participants will familiarize themselves quickly with the basic tenets of international law, and go a bit deeper into ocean affairs, leaving with a useful set of skills, competences and expertise.